tytydraco/yessleep/out/The_People_of_the_Lake.md

 I had a buddy named Bobby Martin in the 8th grade.
 We went to the same school and used to hang out at recess and lunchtime.
 Neither of us had a lot of friends other than each other but Bobby seemed to know most of the teachers and some older kids.

 He was a rich kid but I was not so whenever I got the chance I loved to go over to his house.
 He had video games and a pool.
-They had the latest his def tv.
+They had the latest hi-def tv.
 All the cable channels.
 But most of all they had a boat.
 A boat that we often used to go out onto the lake.

 I noticed all the rich people seem to live on lakes.
 I often wondered why and now I think I know.